cmdruid/core-cmd/README.md

 ## CI/CD Testing

-The included `test` and `.github` folders are designed as an example of how to use this library with github actions.
+The included `test` and `.github` folders are a showcase and example of how to use this library with github actions.

 The example test located in `test/src/base.test.ts` uses a basic testing library called `tape`.